 The TCC® (Thermo Mechanical Cutting Cleaner) is one of the most applied thermal desorption techniques utilized to treat drill cuttings.
 This technology converts kinetic energy to thermal energy in a thermal desorption process that efficiently separates and recovers the components of drilling waste whilst preserving the original quality of the components.

 As a result, the recovered base oil can be returned to customer and re-used in new Oil Based Mud (OBM) or as fuel for diesel engines, whilst the cleaned solids have various industrial uses.
 The recovered water is sent to final biological treatment at our Mongstad plant.

-Employs induction heat to rise the temperature in the material to be treated to above boiling point for water and oil.
+The ITDU® employs induction heat to increase the temperature in the waste to above boiling point for water and oil.
 The oil and water are condensed and cleaned; the characteristic of the oil is not altered in the process and the recovered oil is recycled for various use.

 The recovered water is sent to biological treatment at our Mongstad plant (link).
 The technique has proven to be very energy efficient.
-Properties of treated material complies with the highest environmental standards.
+The properties of the treated waste complies with the highest environmental standards.